"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Methods

 \subsubsection{Functionalities Supporting Study Tasks}

-We designed the prototype system to support participants in the Main Phase tasks.
+We designed the prototype system to support participants in the Main Phase tasks to assess AI outcome fairness.
 Building on prior work that highlights the value of contextual information for fairness-related decision making \cite{10.1145/3411764.3445308, 10.1145/3544548.3581227}, our prototype provided such information with metric explanations to help participants reflect on fairness.
-We outline its core functionalities, with technical details in Appendix \ref{app:prototype system design}.
+We outline its core functionalities, with technical details in Appendix~\ref{app:prototype system design}, and make the source code publicly available on GitHub.~\footnote{The prototype source code is publicly available on GitHub: \url{https://github.com/LInnnLUooo/Lay-Stakeholder-AI-Fairness-Assessment-Tool}}